 Example of Staffing

 Example of staff outsourcing for non-office work

 Cost reduction through revising of warehouse operation, operation procedures, and staff allocation

 - Given our liberalized operation, we are having problems handling it after our temporary staff contract expires.

 - We have been employing temporary staff to handle our distribution center operations, but their dispatchment period will expire soon and we are pressed with the need to revise our system of operation.
 We are considering whether to go for in-house production or outsource manpower.
 While we hope to cut back on costs with better efficiency, as the operation fluctuates greatly depending on whether business gets busy or quiet, we are concerned that by outsourcing the fixed payable charge will be high.

 - Reducing costs through adequate staff allocation by eliminating redundant operations and forecasting the distribution volume

-- TEMP GROUP analyzed the actual operations and tasks and proposed measures to enhance productivity through eliminating redundant tasks and to reduce costs through adequate staff allocation.
+- PERSOL GROUP analyzed the actual operations and tasks and proposed measures to enhance productivity through eliminating redundant tasks and to reduce costs through adequate staff allocation.

 1) Elimination of redundant operations

 We began by first defining all operations to sift out actual operations that are redundant under the definitions.